vessap/vessap/README.md

 2. A data folder containing:

 	a.
-A part of the synthetic dataset used to pretrain our network
+A part of the [synthetic dataset](https://github.com/giesekow/deepvesselnet/wiki/Datasets) used to pretrain our network

 	b.
 An exemplary testing/training dataset and corresponding ground truth annotations

 	c.
-The whole data can be found here (http://discotechnologies.org/).
+The whole microscopy data can be found here (http://discotechnologies.org/).

 3. A model folder containing: